-However, a cocktail and canape matching night could only go wrong if you decided to let it go wrong.
-And as we matched our cocktails and canapes, flavour to flavour and region to region, I relaxed and realised we seemed to be on a path to success.
+A cocktail and canape matching night can only go wrong if you decide to let it go wrong.
+Match your cocktails and canapes, flavour to flavour and region to region and find yourself on a path to success.

-On entry we served a Peach Bellini – straight off the sidewalk of Venice and matched with a delicious crispy toast, topped with slowly braised Venison, pistachio and orange.
-Some fresh buffalo mozzarella, cherry tomato and basil was the perfect fit for the vegetarians, and it seemed that launching the cocktail night with a touch of Italy had set a lighthearted tone and we had a room full of contented souls – all with the common purpose of supporting RMH Auckland.
+Recently we served a Peach Bellini – straight off the sidewalk of Venice and matched it with a delicious crispy toast, topped with slowly braised Venison, pistachio and orange.
+Some fresh buffalo mozzarella, cherry tomato and basil was the perfect fit for the vegetarians, and it seemed that launching the cocktail night with a touch of Italy had set a lighthearted tone and we had a room full of contented souls.

 Our second stage took us to the Middle East.
 A long refreshing drink of Tea Vodka, lemon, mint and lemonade was matched with cumin spiced lamb and a spicy coriander and mint yoghurt, the additional falafel tied the theme together and guests devoured them all.